nusrobomaster/Dart-FYP/docs/Z Projectile - Electrical & Software.md

 <br>
 Assumptions made:
-1. Board is put to sleep 10 seconds after hitting the same target
+1. Board is put to sleep 10 seconds after hitting the target
 2. User turns off the projectile within 1 minute of the end of the 7 minute round
 <br>